Joanne Vadney, NCIDQ

 About Alyssa

 Alyssa is a designer who currently resides in Troy, New York, where she was born and raised.
-She obtained her Bachelor's in Fine Arts in Interior & Spatial Design from Russell Sage College in Albany, NY in May of 2021.
-While growing up, Alyssa always had a passion for art.
-She chose interior design because she likes working with technicalities, while also expressing herself creatively.
-Later on, she began to learn about the principles of design, and realized her passion for helping others could create beautiful and functional spaces.
+She obtained her Bachelor in Fine Arts in Interior & Spatial Design from Russell Sage College in Albany, NY in May of 2021.
+As a child, Alyssa always had a passion for art.
+She chose interior design because she likes working with technical details and expressing herself creatively.
+Later on in life she learned about the principles of design, and realized her passion for helping others create beautiful and functional spaces.

 "Many architects and designers influence the way I design, but what heavily stimulates my senses, are my surroundings.
 I feel our environment influences the way we feel, respond, and think, which plays a key factor in the way spaces are created in today's world.
 There is nothing more inspirational in life other than the world we live in."